Know who actress Alfre Woodard's husband is? How long has she been married, and is her marital life going well?

-All her life, Alfre Woodard has done what no other people like she did, and even if everyone says she is not in the right mind, she shows them otherwise and stands her ground.
-Whether it be in movies or real life, she is a determined individual, and above all, she is an excellent mother and wife.
+Alfre Woodard has done what no other people like she did all her life, and even if everyone says she is not in the right mind, she shows them otherwise and stands her ground.
+Whether it be in movies or in real life, she is a determined individual, and above all, she is an excellent mother and wife.

-The four-times Emmy Awards winning actress is married to producer/teacher, Roderick Spencer and they adopted two children - a boy and a girl.
+The four-time Emmy Award-winning actress is married to producer/teacher Roderick Spencer, and they adopted two children - a boy and a girl.
 It was almost four decades ago that the two were married.
 It takes a lot more than just love to keep that going.
 Above anything, the two crossed quite the hurdles because of their races, back when it was a big deal.

-Alfre Woodard and Roderick Spencer’s 36-Year Marriage Was Criticized at the Beginning
+Alfre Woodard and Roderick Spencer’s 39-Year Marriage Was Criticized at the Beginning.

 It is probably the strongest couple in Hollywood, and they still have a long way to go.
 They were married in 1983.
-During those days, it was quite uncommon that people of two races got together, let alone got married.
+It was quite uncommon for people of two races to get together, let alone get married during those days.
 They had their fair share of criticisms and mockery at the time, but they persevered.

 They are possibly the strongest modern celebrity couples out there.
 Source: Larry Busacca, Getty Images

-The 61-year-old is a teacher of screenwriting and directing at the Emerson College since he started in the year of his marriage, and Woodard believes marrying someone who understands the stresses and strains of acting helped a lot during her career.
+The 61-year-old has been a teacher of screenwriting and directing at Emerson College since he started in the year of his marriage.
+Woodard believes marrying someone who understands the stresses and strains of acting helped a lot during her career.